evkx/evkx.github.io/content/models/lotus/eletre/Eletre_S/_index.md

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system to help drivers avoid or mitigate frontal collisions.

-The Lotus Eletre S has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a a standard system.
+The Lotus Eletre S has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 [**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a standard  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.

 [**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver-assist system.
 This side assist system helps to detect traffic in blind spots.

-[**Exit Warning**](../../../../technology/driverassistance/exitwarning/) is a standard  driver assist system designed to warn occupants agains opening doors if there is a risk of hitting something.
+[**Exit Warning**](../../../../technology/driverassistance/exitwarning/) is a standard driver-assist system designed to warn occupants against opening doors if there is a risk of hitting something.

 ### Driving Automation